cibrx/ChatCibrx/README.md

 ## How to Use

-After starting the application, navigate to `http://localhost:3000` on your web browser to access the ChatCibrx.
+After starting the application, navigate to `http://localhost:3000` or your local IP on your web browser to access the ChatCibrx.
 Register as a new user, or log in if you already have an account, and explore the features available.
 Remember, the first user to register as 'admin' will receive administrative privileges.

 ## Contributing